MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/first-user-cant-create-trial-environment.md

 Tenant's administrators have disabled trial environment creation for non-administrator users.

-## Resoluton
+## Resolution

-As a tenant administrator, followg these steps to allow users to create trial environments:
+As a tenant administrator, follow these steps to allow users to create trial environments:

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with your administrator credentials.
 2. In the left navigation pane, select **Settings**.